-I — a stranger on a bicycle lost on the streets of Homs — asked him if he knew of any internet café nearby.
-He — a tailor in his early twenties — invited me into his life and his hometown.
+I – a stranger on a bicycle lost on the streets of Homs – asked him if he knew of any internet café nearby.
+He – a tailor in his early twenties – invited me into his life and his hometown.
 A couple of hours after our random meeting, we stood in one of his family’s apartments in the outskirts of town, and Masoud handed me the keys.
-In the unfurnished seven rooms, I was given space and peace to sleep off the desert heat, which had literally satiated my senses.
+In the unfurnished seven rooms, I was given space and peace to sleep off the desert heat.

 I stayed for three days.
 Masoud was busy preparing for his own wedding, scheduled for only a week later, yet dedicated much of his time to the unexpected guest.
 During daytime, he drove me around to help arrange practicalities ahead of my upcoming cycling to Damascus; showed me more of town and took me to visit his friends and family.

-Yesterday — at last — I received words from him.
-He and his family is trapped since two years in a refugee camp somewhere North of the capital.
+Yesterday, I received words from him.
+He and his family are trapped since two years in a refugee camp somewhere North of the capital.
 He tells me how no-one knows the end of it; the time when they may return home and life may resume.
 His words are as straight-forward and heartful as when I last met him.
-There are no favours asked — but rather words of common humanity; of feeling blessed by our friendship.
+There are no favours asked – but rather words of common humanity; of feeling blessed by our friendship.
 Maybe the same blessing that I feel: to know that there is yet somone who is looking for something more humane than what we have.